 Options are very useful financial products to analyse complex corporate finance problems.
-You will soon see that the number of ways in which they can be used continues to grow!
-This is why this chapter is so important.
+You will soon see that the number of ways in which they can be used are numerous!
+That is why this chapter is so important.

 The value of an option (call or put) can be broken down into an intrinsic value and a time value.
-The intrinsic value is the difference between the price of the underlying asset and the option's strike price.
+The intrinsic value is the difference between the price of the underlying asset and the option’s strike price.
 It can only be zero or positive.
 The time value is the premium on the intrinsic value, which remunerates the time left until expiry of the option.

 There are six criteria for determining the value of an option: